jason281/ECE228_Group32/README.md

 ## 2. Preprocessing
 #### Introduction
+* Read every csv files and concat to one pandas dataframe
+* Convert columns to multilevel indexing
-Split dataset into training (80%), validation (10%) and testing set (10%), and then store them as pickle file.
+* Split dataset into training (80%), validation (10%) and testing set (10%)
+* Store them as pickle file.
 #### Usage
 Run Preprocessing.ipynb.